kosspbl/comparatea/README.md

 # comparatea
-Python web scraping project to compare e-commerce websites and display them on a website.
+Python web scraping project to compare products on different e-commerce websites and display them on our own website.

 ## Setup
 In setup, you have to install flask and set up a virtual environment having all the required dependencies.
 Everything is explained on the Flask website :